Press Freedom Award for Mozambique's investigative reporter Matias Guente | DW | 17.11.2021

 This year's International Press Freedom Award recipient is Matias Guente, the editor of Mozambique's independent weekly investigative publication, Canal de Mocambique (CanalMoz — online version).

-He shares the prestigious award given by the Committee to Protect Journalists with Belarussian correspondent Katsiaryna Barysevich, Anastasia Mejia from Guatemala, and Aye Chang Niang from Myanmar.
+He shares the prestigious award given by the Committee to Protect Journalists with Belarusian correspondent Katsiaryna Barysevich, Anastasia Mejia from Guatemala, and Aye Chang Niang from Myanmar.

 "It was a privilege for me as a Mozambican journalist.
-I couldn't believe it when I saw the announcement on the internet," Guente said, adding that the award will inspire other people who are working in very dangerous and difficult environments.
+I couldn't believe it when I saw the announcement on the internet," Guente said, adding that the award will inspire others who are working in very dangerous and difficult environments.

 "It is also a warning to the enemies of a free press that the world is watching those are doing their duty, which is reporting," Guente told DW in an exclusive interview.